Gabriel Dumont (Métis leader): Military actions and conflicts

 Dumont's contingent of 300 Métis soldiers clashed with the opposing Canadian soldiers on 24 April at a place dubbed Fish Creek by the Canadians.
 The efforts of the Métis soldiers caused General Middleton to pause in his advancement towards Batoche.
 With the battle only lasting one day, the Métis soldiers were outnumbered five to one.
 Dumont's skillful military leadership allowed them to drive off the attackers and enabled the Métis soldiers to eventually retreat to the relative safety of Batoche.
 Once the Canadian soldiers reached Batoche, Dumont led a defence of the Métis community that lasted four days.
 After the first day there was no clear winner amongst the two sides, despite the Métis being once again vastly outnumbered.
 Although they lacked the numbers to truly put a dent in the Canadian forces, Dumont's group handicapped a military steamer and managed to repel several of Middleton's infantry pushes.
 The Métis utilized the tactic of digging holes approximately every 75 m to allow for the Métis troops to hide and advance throughout a vast majority of land, allowing for a place to watch the Canadians and easily attack.
 By the fourth day of the defence, the Métis soldiers were out of ammunition and shooting nails and pieces of metal.
 That day, the Canadian soldiers broke through Dumont's lines and took Batoche.
 Many Métis were saved because of the holes that were previously dug.
 For days afterwards, Dumont remained in the vicinity of Batoche to ensure that blankets were distributed to the now homeless Métis women and children.
 During this period Dumont also searched for Riel, who had surrendered to the Canadian soldiers in the interim on May 15.
 When Dumont learned of Riel's fate, he quickly left Batoche and travelled to the United States.

 After crossing the border into the United States via the Cypress Hills and Montana Territory, Dumont and his companion Michel Dumas were detained almost immediately.
 However, Dumont and Dumas were quickly released following a memo sent from the Oval Office ordering their release immediately.
 Although Dumont hid for some time in the United States, he was still wanted in Canada and had developed into something of a folk hero in Saskatchewan.
 While Dumont was indeed in hiding, it was rumoured that the soldiers looking for him made a rather feeble attempt to find him after learning that "le petit", his famous rifle, was still in his possession.

 In July 1886 the Canadian government announced that amnesty was available to Dumont.
-He eventually returned to Batoche, where he spent time dictating two separate memoirs of the North-West Resistance.
+He eventually returned to Batoche, where he spent time dictating two separate memoirs of the North-West Rebellion.